 For further information regarding control of dogs please see Dog Control Service

-• reported three separate incidents relating to the same problem in the past six months to the Council, Police or landlord where no effective action has been taken; or
+three incidents of ASB in the last six months to the council, police or landlord where no effective action has been taken

-• A person of appropriate seniority within a responsible authority reviews the evidence presented from all parties and believes there is sufficient evidence to initiate a case review regardless of the role of the applicant of the Community Trigger.
+A person of appropriate seniority within a responsible authority reviews the evidence presented from all parties and believes there is sufficient evidence to initiate a case review regardless of the role of the applicant of the ASB Case Review

-Across the Dyfed-Powys region, Dyfed-Powys Police are the single point of contact for the Community Trigger.
+Across the Dyfed-Powys region, Dyfed-Powys Police are the single point of contact for the ASB Case Review.
 An application can be made online, over email, by calling 101 or by requesting an application form in writing – For further details, visit the Dyfed Powys Police website .
-It is not only the victim themselves who can use the Community Trigger, although their consent must be sought by the person using the Community Trigger on their behalf prior to application.
-Once consent has been obtained, the Community Trigger can be used by any person such as a family member, friend, carer, councillor, Welsh Assembly Member, Member of Parliament or any other professional person on behalf a victim.
-The Community Trigger can be used by a person of any age.
+It is not only the victim themselves who can use the ASB Case Review, although their consent must be sought by the person using the ASB Case Review on their behalf prior to application.
+Once consent has been obtained the ASB Case Review can be used by any person, such as a family member, friend, carer, councillor, Welsh Assembly Member, Member of Parliament or any other professional person on behalf a victim.
+The ASB Case Review can be used by a person of any age.

 What happens next?

-Once a request to use the Community Trigger has been received, the applicant will receive an acknowledgement letter within 5 working days.
+Once a request to use the ASB Case Review process has been received, the applicant will receive an acknowledgement letter within 5 working days.
 Agencies will consider the application and get back in touch with the victim within 15 workings days to inform them if they have met the threshold.
-If it is agreed that the threshold has been met, partner agencies will undertake a case review during which information relating to the case including any previous action taken will be considered, and a decision made as to whether additional actions are possible.
-The application will be notified of the outcome of the panel review.
+If the threshold is met, there will be a multi-agency case review which involves various agencies (e.g. Police, Local Authority, Housing Association, Hywel Dda University Health Board).
+During this process, information relating to the case including any previous action taken will be considered, and a decision made as to whether additional actions are possible.
+Consideration must also be given for you, the victim, to attend the first part of the hearing to explain the harm that the ASB is causing to you and/or your family and to express your wishes as to what you would like to happen as a result of the hearing.
+You can also provide a written statement or an advocate can attend on your behalf should you not wish to attend.
+The applicant will be notified of the outcome of the panel review.
 An appeal can be made to the Office of the Police and Crime Commissioner (OPCC) where one of the following measures is satisfied;

-• The decision provided outlining why the case did not meet the threshold for a Community Trigger review has failed to provide sufficient detail to understand why a review did not take place.
+The decision provided outlining why the case did not meet the threshold for an ASB Case Review has failed to provide sufficient detail to understand why a review did not take place.

-• The Community Trigger review has failed to consider a relevant process, policy or protocol;
+The ASB Case Review has failed to consider a relevant process, policy or protocol;

-• The Community Trigger review has failed to consider relevant factual information.
+The ASB Case Review has failed to consider relevant factual information.

 Appeals must be made to the Office of the Police and Crime Commissioner (OPCC) within 28 days.
 The 28 days will start from the date of either;